mobillium/Android-Guidelines/ui-guideline.md

 - We are creating the layout files using ConstraintLayout.
    - When using the ConstraintLayout, we take care to support layout mirroring by applying these rules.  (https://developer.android.com/training/basics/supporting-devices/languages#MirroringUpdateResources)
-- We avoid using the nested views as much as we can.
+- We avoid from using the nested views as much as we can.
 Instead of that, we prefer the flat view hierarchy.
 - We prefer to use the drawables(shapes, vectordrawables etc.) instead of Images.
 - We always stay away from using the hardcoded values inside the XML layouts.
 We prefer to get the values from the resource files like **styles.xml** ,        **strings.xml**.
 - One of our most important aims when creating a layout is reusability.
 Therefore, we take care to use custom views and styles.